Roof Maintenance Plan for Businesses

 When and How Often Your Roof Should Be Inspected

-Every business should follow a regular commercial roof inspection schedule.
+Every business should follow an annual roof maintenance plan as part of their regular commercial roof inspection schedule.
 The industry standard?
 Twice a year—once in spring and once in fall.
 Add an inspection after any major weather event like hail, high winds, or heavy snow.

 These routine checks help catch issues early: ponding, flashing damage, blistered membranes.
 They also flag safety vulnerabilities and document conditions for code and warranty alignment.
-In fact, sticking to a regular inspection plan can cut reactive repair costs by up to 50% over your roof’s life span.
+In fact, sticking to a regular inspection plan can cut reactive repair costs by up to 50% over your roof’s life span, as documented in preventive maintenance lifecycle cost studies.

 The High Cost of Ignoring Maintenance